-The winged gas cap is typically metal and fitted to metal gas tank, it’s less common than the plastic threaded cap. they are commonly fitted to stationary engines but you may find them on some mowers.
-These caps are not universal, that said it’s not uncommon for one engines gas cap to fit another.
+The winged gas cap is typically metal and fitted to a metal gas tank, it’s less common than the plastic threaded cap. they are commonly fitted to stationary engines but you may find them on some mowers.
+These caps are not universal, that said it’s not uncommon for one engine’s gas cap to fit another.

 Mower gas caps incorporate a rubber seal.
 If the seal doesn’t meet and tighten snugly around the filler neck, gas will leak.

 Gas Tank Needs to Breath

 Happy with their repair, they proceed to cut grass only to have the engine stall ten minutes later.
 Several attempts to start the engine fail.
-Owner tops up the gas tank and the mower starts again without issue but stops again in another ten minutes.
+The owner tops up the gas tank and the mower starts again without issue but stops again in another ten minutes.
 The fuel system is air locking, the old oil cap seals the tank tight causing the flow of gas to the carburetor to slow down and eventually stop.

 Covering the gas tank filler neck with plastic is another common MacGyver fix that will cause the same problems.
 Proper gas caps are designed to breathe while preventing leaks and keeping crap out.